Polystar Resource Gallery

 OSHA Chemical Storage Safety Requirements

 Improperly transporting or containing chemicals can cause injuries.
-According to OSHA guidelines, workers should be aware of unsafe practices, such as improper handling and unhealthy situations.
+According to OSHA chemical storage requirements, workers should be aware of unsafe practices, such as improper handling and unhealthy situations.
 Hazardous chemicals pose health and safety risks even when workers are not transporting them.
+OSHA’s chemical storage requirements include the following basic legal guidelines:

 • Employees must receive a written plan and training sessions to work with chemicals